 Before we proceed further and answer these questions, let’s go through a bit of prologue, aka a brief overview of how prior art impacts your patent.

 If such art exists, your patent application will be rejected, and you might have to amend the claims of your invention so that they do not overlap with prior art.
-You will get a patent grant if your patent application surpasses this phase.
+You will receive a patent grant if your patent application advances past this phase.

 The same applies when the validity of your granted patent is challenged or in PTO via any of these mediums – IPR, PGR, or CBM.
 In any of these scenarios, if prior art is found, it could reduce the scope of your patent or deem your granted patent invalid.